naufudge/ibay-listings-api/README.md

-# ibay-listings-api
+# Ibay Listings API
- API to retreive ibay listings
+This is just an API to retrieve Ibay Listings.
+Nothing fishy going on here!

+*Last Updated: 28 October 2024*